Reeve Carney

-Reeve Jefferson Carney (born April 18, 1983) is an American actor and singer-songwriter.
-He is best known for originating the role of Peter Parker/Spider-Man in Spider-Man: Turn Off the Dark on Broadway and playing Orpheus in the original Broadway cast of the Tony Award-winning musical Hadestown.
-He also played Dorian Gray in the Showtime series Penny Dreadful, and Riff Raff in the Fox musical television film The Rocky Horror Picture Show: Let's Do the Time Warp Again.
+Reeve Jefferson Carney (born April 18, 1983) is an American actor, musician, singer, and songwriter.
+He is best known for originating the role of Orpheus in the original Broadway cast of the Tony Award–winning musical Hadestown.
+He also played Peter Parker / Spider-Man in the Broadway musical Spider-Man: Turn Off the Dark, Dorian Gray in the Showtime series Penny Dreadful, and Riff Raff in the Fox musical television film The Rocky Horror Picture Show: Let's Do the Time Warp Again.
+In 2025, he returned to the stage as the Emcee in the West End revival of Cabaret.

 Early life

 Reeve Carney was born and raised in the West Village area of Manhattan with his brother Zane and sister Paris.
-He grew up in a family of musicians and actors: his father, John, was a songwriter for commercials, his mother, Marti, was a singer, actress and a jewelry designer and his great uncle was Academy Award-winning actor Art Carney.
+He grew up in a family of musicians and actors: his father, John, was a songwriter for commercials, his mother, Marti, was a singer, actress and a jewelry designer and his grand-uncle was Academy Award-winning actor Art Carney.
 He learned how to play the piano at a young age, and began singing for radio and television commercials.
 At the age of 8, he was chosen to sing in a live performance and video at Lincoln Center's Avery Fisher Hall with Peter, Paul and Mary.
-Two years later, he recorded a song with a children's choir on Michael Jackson's album, HIStory.
+Two years later, he recorded "Childhood", a song with the New York City Children's Choir on Michael Jackson's 1995 album HIStory.

 To get a music education, Carney attended the Academy of Music at Alexander Hamilton High School in Los Angeles with his brother, Zane, and future bandmates Aiden Moore and Jon Epcar.
 He went on to study at the University of Southern California Thornton School of Music, majoring in studio jazz guitar.